BY SOFO ARCHON

 At school, students are not taught how to think, but what to think, and the difference between the two is tremendous.
 Instead of learning how to utilize logic and come to their own conclusions through critical thinking, school is stunting their intelligence by filling their minds with information that they have to accept on belief alone.
 Not surprisingly, once students graduate from school, they are so indoctrinated that they cannot make intelligent choices in life and deal with the challenges they encounter along their life’s journey.

 Rethinking Our Education System

 If we don’t want our children to be mindless automatons, we need to start thinking differently about our education system.
-We need to start searching for ways to help children grow into conscious, healthy beings, instead of repressing their emotions and killing their intelligence — which is what schooling is currently doing.
+We need to start searching for ways to help children grow into conscious, healthy people, instead of repressing their emotions and killing their intelligence — which is what schooling is currently doing.
 In order for this to happen, however, we first need to realize what the true meaning of education is.

 Education is not passing exams in order to get a certificate and find a well-paying job — it is cultivating the mind and spirit in order to find health, happiness and peace.
 Education is not the imposition of opinions and ideologies of the elder on the youth — it is mastering the art of thinking critically and acquiring the ability to process emerging information.
 Education is not memorizing knowledge — it is developing understanding and learning how to put knowledge into practice.